Epicweb-Optimizely/Epicweb.Optimizely.QuickNavExtension/README.md

 eg: ```“Link title|/urlForDevsOnly/|WebDevs”``` <= only WebDevs will see the menu

 or ```“logout||WebEditors”``` <= only WebEditors will see the logout menu

+**Get this solution runing**

+1. Clone it

+2. Unpack the /app_data/blobs-and-database.zip

+3. dotnet run

+4. log in to CMS with "admin" and "Test1234!"